-Princeton Health Care Center is a modern 120-bed nursing center offering the highest quality care available, with an emphasis toward the physical, social and emotional rehabilitation of our residents.
-Our trained staff assist with daily living needs as well as providing professional services.
+Princeton Health Care Center is a modern 120-bed nursing center offering the highest quality care available, with an emphasis on the physical, social and emotional rehabilitation of our residents.
+Our trained staff assist with daily living needs as well as provide professional services.

 When It’s Time for Long-Term Care